A unique forum for representatives from universities and industry to find better ways to partner

 View Bio

-Natoshia has 15 years of meeting professional experience planning and managing small- and large-scale meetings and conferences.
+Natoshia has 15 years of professional experience in meeting planning and managing small- and large-scale meetings and conferences.
 Prior to joining UIDP, Natoshia worked as a meeting professional for a large corporation, a consulting firm, a university, and a nonprofit.
 She holds a bachelor’s degree in public health from the University of South Carolina and a master’s degree in executive leadership from Liberty University.
 In her spare time, Natoshia loves volunteering in the community through various local initiatives.

 Tamara Hayman Henry